 (Past Recipients: Nathan Bradley ’15, Amy Bodner ’16, Katie McGee ’17, Meishan Roen ’18, Gabriel Newman ’17)

 Blakemore funds an academic year of advanced language study abroad of Chinese, Japanese, Korean and selected Southeast Asian languages.
 An applicant must have (at minimum) a bachelor’s degree and have completed the equivalent of the third year of language classes at the college level by the start of the grant, either through classes taken in university or in combination with study-abroad language programs.

 Boren Awards for International Study

 Funded by the National Security Education Program (NSEP), Boren awards come in two forms: fellowships and scholarships.
 Boren fellowships provide up to $30,000 to US graduate students, while scholarships provide up to $20,000 to US undergraduate students.
 Both support students who wish to study regions and languages critical to US interests.
 The fellowship program is intended to enable master’s and doctoral level students to supplement their chosen disciplines with a language and international study.
 Fellowship recipients may study domestically or overseas, while the scholarship program supports undergraduate students who wish to study abroad.
 Languages studied under Boren fellowships and scholarships tend to be less commonly-taught and have the potential to contribute to US national security (for students of Chinese, apply to UPS approved programs in China).
 Scholars and Fellows commit to working in the federal government for at least one year after graduation.
-(Past Winners: Maxwell Nanson ’06 NSEP Undergraduate, Nathan Bradley ’15, Michael Burley ’15)
+(Past Recipients: Maxwell Nanson ’06 NSEP Undergraduate, Nathan Bradley ’15, Michael Burley ’15, Nate Ellis ’22)

 Boren Summer Scholarships for STEM Students